 - Refuse plastic shopping bags – use reusable shopping bags instead

-- Use wax sandwich wrap or reusable sandwich boxes rather than plastic sandwich wrap or plastic sandwich bags
+- Use a wax sandwich wrap or reusable sandwich boxes rather than a plastic sandwich wrap or plastic sandwich bags

 - Use a refillable bottle for drinking water – use a water filter if necessary – rather than bottled water packaged in disposable plastic bottles

 - Purchase stainless steel or glass storage containers rather than Tupper Ware or similar plastic containers

 - Consider the environmental footprint of everything you buy – for example, choose wooden pegs rather than plastic pegs; opt for products with minimal or no packaging, or eco-friendly biodegradable alternatives to plastic or polystyrene foam packaging